solidi/learning-notes/hobbies/plastic-modeling.md

 1. Sand body with 600 grit before priming.
 1. Sand body with 3000 grit before base coat.

+### Painting

+1. Perform a barrier or tack coat before heavier coats.
+1. A light coating of thinner after basecoat can help level the finish and make it shine.

 ### Clear Coat

 1. Water down paint area before spraying to reduce dust.
 1. Use a strong light source to see what is being sprayed.

+### Body Details

+1. Use wash to fill panel lines.
+Do not go too heavy on the application.
+1. Use naptha on a cotton swab perpendicular to the panel line to remove excess.

 ## Health and Safety